 In this session, Charles “Tremendous” Jones speaks on the price of leadership, and encourages us with these words: “The price you pay today determines what you’re going to be tomorrow.”
 Jones emphasizes his points by telling stories, believing one should, “Never tell a point without a story and

 The Fear of Man.
-Without a concious thought, this single factor can dictate the way we conduct ourselves, the way we think, the way we talk and the decisions we make.
+Without a conscious thought, this single factor can dictate the way we conduct ourselves, the way we think, the way we talk, and the decisions we make.
 How can we escape such a trap?
-Transforming this tendancy into a hunger for God's approval is the only way out.
+Transforming this tendency into a hunger for God's approval is the only way out.

 Procrastination can be the assassination of your motivation, the dilapidation of your habitation, and much more!
 Rick Grubbs exposes three subtle stages of this short-sighted habit and confronts the two major excuses we naturally find ourselves using to put off God’s will.